 Don’t have time to read our full guide?
 Check out the cheat sheet for all the essential information.

-Visas, including transit visas, are the passenger’s own responsibility.
+Visas, including transit visas, travel documents and passports are the passenger’s own responsibility.

 Vaccinations are strongly recommended for certain destinations.